Description:

 Characteristics:

-12.7 – 13.34 mm double tubing
+12.7 – 13.34 mm double pipe

 Brass bell: 8″

-Lacquer finish
+Lacquered finish

-Outer rod in nickel silver
+Outer rod in alpaca

 Maintenance material siliconized cloth and valve grease